Pierre-Emmanuel41/communication/README.md

 <code>IConnectionImpl</code> which specify how to send/receive data from the remote but also how to close the connection
 with the remote<br>

-The library has been conceived to be used independently from the network properties, that is why on both client and side, interfaces are generic a needs an intermediate class that contains data to be used to connect with the remote (on the client side), or to open a communication point (on the server side).
+The library has been conceived to be used independently of the network properties, that is why on both client and side, interfaces are generic a needs an intermediate class that contains data to be used to connect with the remote (on the client side), or to open a communication point (on the server side).
 The library has only been tested with ethernet network therefore we will use this kind of network as our communication network.